t0rakka/mango/docs/installation/setup.md

 Above uses ninja as build system, cmake users know what time it is.
 If you want to use the default (make) just omit the -G "Ninja" parameter.
 Configure the cmake options before building to tune the library size and dependencies to your taste.

+The apt/pacman lines above include Xlib, Xcb, and Wayland.
+Install them all; backends that are found are compiled in and the active one is chosen at runtime.
+Wayland is increasingly the default session (e.g. upcoming Linux Mint / Cinnamon), so the Wayland packages are recommended rather than optional extras: `libwayland-dev` + `libwayland-bin` + `wayland-protocols` (+ `libdecor-0-dev`) on apt, or `wayland` + `wayland-protocols` (+ `libdecor`) on pacman.
+Without them, CMake disables `ENABLE_WAYLAND` and builds X11/Xcb only.

-Xlib, Xcb and Wayland backends are compiled together when their packages are found; the active one is chosen at runtime. `libdecor-0-dev` / `libdecor` is optional at configure time but needed for window chrome on GNOME Wayland (title bar, move, resize).
+`libdecor-0-dev` / `libdecor` is optional at configure time but needed for window chrome on GNOME Wayland (title bar, move, resize).
 Hyprland and KWin draw decorations themselves.
-A successful Wayland+libdecor configure prints `Wayland (libdecor)` under `[WindowSystem]`; `Wayland` alone means libdecor was not found.
+A successful Wayland+libdecor configure prints `Wayland (libdecor)` under `[WindowSystem]`; `Wayland` alone means libdecor was not found. `libwayland-bin` provides `wayland-scanner`, which the Wayland backend needs at build time.

 <h2><img src="logo-apple.png" alt="logo" width="80"/> macOS</h2>